hsandid/INF535-Plant_Companion/Tasks_Motivation.md

 - (3) Motivation on "Why ESP and not Arduino ?"
   - Arduino doesn't support Wi-Fi, so we are going with ESP
   - Has cached memory : When turned off / reset it can keep some kind of state.
+- (4) The ATmega328P datasheet can be found [here](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf)
+- (5) Questions to address :
+  - Why didn't we use MQTT ?
+  - Why did we go for Wi-Fi, rather than other technologies (Bluetooth, LPWAN..) ?

 ## (ESP) Main Routine & Data Collection